ortizfram/MySQL-cheatsheet-projects/README.md

 ###### 💁commented code is like this ⤵️
 ` --` SELECT * FROM customers
 -------------------------------------------
-# --CREATING a table and INSERTING data:
+# 🟢 CREATING a table and INSERTING data:

 CREATE TABLE groceries (id INTEGER PRIMARY KEY, name TEXT, quantity INTEGER );